 Recovery Coach Support

 The Recovery Coach program assists individuals in enhancing recovery support structure, linkage to recovery support groups, transportation and providing guidance to overcoming barriers.
 The program consists of paid staff and volunteers who are in recovery.
-These recovery coaches provide individuals with guidance, mentoring and support through the recovery process.
+These state-certified Recovery Coaches provide individuals with guidance, mentoring and support through the recovery process.

 Washtenaw Recovery Advocacy Project (WRAP)